winglang/wing/tools/hangar/__snapshots__/test_corpus/sdk_tests/resource/call.test.w_test_sim.md

-[INFO] resource can log messages at different levels | another info log [WARNING] resource can log messages at different levels | a warn log [ERROR] resource can log messages at different levels | Error: an error log pass ─ call.test.wsim » root/env0/test:resource.call with a field name returns the field value
+[INFO] resource can log messages at different levels | another info log [WARNING] resource can log messages at different levels | a warn log [ERROR] resource can log messages at different levels | Error: an error log pass ─ call.test.wsim » root/Default/test:exceptions thrown by the resource are caught and rethrown by the caller pass ─ call.test.wsim » root/Default/test:resource can log messages at different levels
-pass ─ call.test.wsim » root/env1/test:resource.call cannot be used to call onStop
+pass ─ call.test.wsim » root/Default/test:resource.call can accept and return various kinds of values
-pass ─ call.test.wsim » root/env2/test:exceptions thrown by the resource are caught and rethrown by the caller pass ─ call.test.wsim » root/env3/test:resource.call can accept and return various kinds of values
+pass ─ call.test.wsim » root/Default/test:resource.call cannot be used to call onStop
-pass ─ call.test.wsim » root/env4/test:resource can log messages at different levels
+pass ─ call.test.wsim » root/Default/test:resource.call with a field name returns the field value

 Tests 5 passed (5)
 Snapshots 1 skipped